masolimano/maneage/README.md

      find the files by searching for the placeholder email `your@email.address` (which you should change) with the command below (you can ignore this file, `README.md`, and any in the `tex/` directory).
+Don't forget to add your name after the copyright year also.
 When making new files, always remember to add a similar copyright statement at the top of the file and also ask your colleagues to do so when they edit a file.
 This is very important.